robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 Notify Attribute Changes
 ------------------------

-The Internet of Things Foundation can make an observation request referring to a specific attribute or set of values.
+The IoT Platform can make an observation request referring to a specific attribute or set of values.
 When the value of the attribute or attributes changes, the device must send a notification containing the latest value.

 The "field_name" value is the name of the attribute that has changed, the "field_value" is the current value of the attribute.
 The attribute can be a complex field, if multiple values in a complex field are updated as a result of a single operation, only a single notification message should be sent.